Michael Jordan’s List of Punched Players Includes Teammate Will Perdue

 One of the plays was a screen-roll in which Jordan was going to be responsible for defending the guy coming off the screen.
 Jordan could have cut under the screen, but that was probably going to leave his man enough room to get off the perimeter jumper.
 The alternative was for Jordan to fight his way through the screen.

 “So, we kept running this play, and sometimes my screens were illegal,” Perdue recalled.
 “Sometimes they were not.
 But my job was to make sure I hit him.
 Well, one time he said, ‘If you do that again I’m going to make you pay for it.’
 Well, Johnny Bach just stood there and goes, ‘Run it again.’

 “So, we ran it again, and this time I figured I’m going to get my money’s worth.
 I nailed him, knocked him to the ground, kind of stood over him a little bit.
 He stood up, popped me, and before I could get him, they got us and that was the end of it.”

 Perdue arrived at the team plane with a black eye the following day but said he did get an apology from Michael Jordan.

 Will Perdue played 13 seasons for three NBA teams after being drafted 11th overall out of Vanderbilt by the Chicago Bulls in 1988.
 Perdue started about 30% of his 792 career games but averaged a modest 4.7 points and 4.9 rebounds per game.
 The 7-foot center shot 51.5% from the field and 57.7% from the free-throw line for his career.

-For all that, he earned a touch over $21 million for his career, which included three NBA championships alongside Michael Jordan and stops with the San Antonio Spurs and Portland Trail Blazers.
+For all that, he earned a touch over $21 million for his career, which included three NBA championships alongside Michael Jordan and stops with the San Antonio Spurs, where he played for another titlist, and Portland Trail Blazers.